gtheler/2021-presentation/README.md

        ![](transfer.svg){width=90%}\

  * English-like syntactic-sugared input files
-    - nouns are definitions
+    - Nouns are definitions
-    - verbs are instructions
+    - Verbs are instructions
  * Python & Julia API: \todolater
    - But already taken into account in the design & implementation
  * Separate mesher